Our content may include links to products from our partners

 When you look at credit ratings, understand that they indicate relative risks and not absolute risks.
 For example, an issuer with a rating of AA is less likely to default than one rated B. However, there is no way to tell of their absolute risk.
 An investor can use past default rates as a guide but keep in mind that things can always change.
 The past statistics, good or bad, may not be the same as the future performance of companies.

-The credit rating can also be totally wrong, especially when the company has fraudulently altered their accounting records.
+The credit rating can also be totally wrong, especially when the company has fraudulently altered its accounting records.
 This was the case with Enron and WorldCom.
 They both had investment grade ratings either up to or close to the time they declared bankruptcy.
 WorldCom had an outstanding $12 billion worth of investment grade bonds a year before they revealed they were bankrupt.

 People who bought these bonds lost some 80% of their money.

-Credit Rating Agencies in 2008 Recession
+Credit Rating Agencies in the 2008 Recession

 Many people believe that the rating agencies contributed significantly to the 2008 recession.
 The investment world would learn years after 2008 that the rating agencies accepted payment for higher ratings.
 This practice naturally gave the bonds padded ratings and increased their value, albeit deceptively.
 One prime instance of this destructive policy is the illogical drop of rating of a bond.